parsiya/Hugo-Octopress/README.md

 * `/layouts/tag/tag.html`

 ### Individual pages
-Individual pages can be created in two ways:
+You can create individual pages in two ways:

 * Create a new content file in `content/page`.
-* Create a page anywhere inside `content` and set the type `page` in frontmatter.
+* Create a page anywhere inside `content` and set the type to `page` in frontmatter.
 E.g. `type: page`.

 The template for individual pages is at `Hugo-Octopress/layouts/page/single.html`.
 It can be overridden by a file in the